How to start using AI in 2026 – A complete guide for beginners

 After clearing up the setting between what and what is not considered AI, let’s delve into the advantages and disadvantages when it comes to AI.

-The advantages of Artificial Intelligence
+The advantages of ArtificiaI Intelligence

 Artificial Intelligence (AI) offers numerous benefits that enhance efficiency, accuracy, and capabilities across various fields.
-Here’s a list of some of the most important advantages AI offers:

 • Increased efficiency and productivity: AI can automate repetitive tasks and do them faster than humans, allowing people to focus on more complex work.